WenqinSHAO/pvd-dev/README.md

 KERNEL_LOCAL_VERSION="thierry-pvd"
 ```
 ### VM settings
-As mentioned earlier, we are going to creat a VM on which the experiments are carried out.
+As mentioned earlier, we are going to creat a VM on which the mPvD related experiments can be carried out.
 The specs of the VM can as well be customized according to your needs and constraints in [linux-env.sh](./vms/linux-env.sh).
 Here below the default values.
 ```bash
 # VM specs, please configure according your hardware capability
 VM_RAM=8G